-We may issue purchase contracts, including contracts obligating holders to purchase from us, and us to sell to the holders, a number or amount of debt securities, shares of our Class A common stock, common stock, preferred stock or depositary shares or warrants or trust preferred securities of an RGA trust at a future date or dates.
+We may issue purchase contracts, including contracts obligating holders to purchase from us, and us to sell to the holders, a number or amount of debt securities, common stock, preferred stock or depositary shares or warrants or trust preferred securities of an RGA trust at a future date or dates.
 The price per equity security and the number of securities may be fixed at the time the purchase contracts are issued or may be determined by reference to a specific formula stated in the purchase contracts.
 The purchase contracts may require us to make periodic payments to the holders of the purchase contracts.
 These payments may be unsecured or prefunded on some basis to be specified in the applicable prospectus supplement or other offering material.